tig-manuktyan/blockchain_assistant/README.md

 API_KEY=<your-openai-api-key>

-BOT_TOKEN: This is your Telegram bot token, which you can generate using BotFather on Telegram.
+- **BOT_TOKEN**: This is your Telegram bot token, which you can generate using BotFather on Telegram.
-API_KEY: This is your OpenAI API key, which you'll get from your OpenAI developer account.
+- **API_KEY**: This is your OpenAI API key, which you'll get from your OpenAI developer account.

 ## Running the Bot